 New parents are always thankful when they can have a night off to enjoy themselves.
 Maybe go on a date like the old days, or just sit at home with a good book and a movie that doesn't involve animated characters.

 Make up some beautiful voucher booklets on seeded paper to make it extra special.
 Canva is a great place to start with designing your own little cards.

 I've said it before and I'll say it again.
 I love gifting experiences.
 And there's even some for kids, too.

-In Sydney, why not get them entry tickets to the Sea Life Aquarium, or Taronga Zoo.
-Or to include the parents, there's always a Parent & Child Chocolate making class.
+For example, in Sydney, why not get them entry tickets to the Sea Life Aquarium or Taronga Zoo.
+If you want to include the parents, there's always a Parent & Child Chocolate making class.
 Yum!